 The switch lock system on the Airbrake XL is really easy to use.
 Simply fold the strap wing out, flip the switch up and take the lens off.

 Oakley's quality shows in the durability of the Airbrake XL.
 Since the Airbrake XL was immediately one of our favorites, it was used more than most of our other test goggles and didn't show any signs of premature wear.
 These goggles were crammed into several testers' ski packs and were none the worse for wear.

 Through regular skiing abuse, the Airbrake didn't break, nor show any signs of doing so down the road.

+The Airbrake XL is available in numerous frame color and strap options.
 Oakley has also manufactured several Signature Models of the Airbrake based on pro riders' input.